wvulibraries/image-ads/README.md

   - This will provision the container, but will not do everything you need to completed the setup.

 ## Setup Databases
-  - Before accessing the page you need to setup your databases.
+Run the following commands to setup your database

-  - run the following commands
-    '''
     docker-compose run image-ads rails db:create
     docker-compose run image-ads rails db:migrate
     docker-compose run image-ads rails db:seed